aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A cynic is only a frustrated optimist.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

-Last update: Tue Oct 22 05:08:49 2024
+Last update: Wed Oct 23 05:09:26 2024

 ### Let's play! 🎮